airshipit/airshipctl/docs/source/providers/cluster_api_gcp.md

 #### Virtual Machine Specification

-All the instructions in the document were perfomed on a Oracle Virtual Box(6.1) VM running Ubuntu 18.04.4 LTS (Bionic Beaver) with 16G of memory and 4 VCPUs
+All the instructions in the document were performed on a Oracle Virtual Box(6.1) VM running Ubuntu 18.04.4 LTS (Bionic Beaver) with 16G of memory and 4 VCPUs

 #### Docker